-- Condensation – remove any wet clothing or laundry you have drying inside and open as many windows and roof lights as possible to ensure good cross-flow ventilation.
-Clean any mould with a specialist mould remover and follow the actions in the ‘Preventive Measures’ section below.
+- If condensation or mould are present, remove any wet clothing or laundry you have drying inside and open as many windows and roof lights as possible to ensure good cross-flow ventilation.
+Clean any mould with a specialist mould remover.

-- Damp – if you have water ingressing, no matter how little, it will damage the interior of your motorhome.
+- If you have water ingressing and causing damp, no matter how little, it will damage the interior of your motorhome.
 This can be a major problem if identified and cost many £1000’s to repair.
 An expert will be able to use a moisture meter to check if this is the case.

 - Check the fuses, you may have a box or panel in a number of places so check your motorhome instructions.
 If you have a melted fuse, remove any 230v power source from the mains, power down your electrical systems in the van, switch off the electrical master switch where your main fuse box is and then remove the offending fuse with plastic fuse removal or electrical pointy nose pliers.
 If in any doubt about this, seek help from an auto-electrician or other suitably qualified person.

 - If the fuses all look ok, the you have a loose connection somewhere.
 This is where we advise you to find an auto-electrician as any diagnostics will involve removing socket covers and exposing wiring.